-At the inspection and general maintenance, do not detach the stay.
+- At the inspection and general maintenance, do not detach the stay. - Pay special attention to the stay since it may be blown off by a strong wind.

-2) When a wider front hood opening is needed, set the stay to the fully open positions on both the hood and engine compartment sides as shown in the figure.
+- (1) Normal attached position - 2) When a wider front hood opening is needed, set the stay to the fully open positions on both the hood and engine compartment sides as shown in the figure.